jfloresc/scripts-distance-fluctuations/README.md

 These scripts require mdtraj, matplotlib and cython modules (for trajectory analysis, plotting and fast calculations).
 You could install them in Maria's cluster using pip:

-pip install Cython
-pip install matplotlib
-pip install mdtraj
+pip install cython, matplotlib, mdtraj

 After that, you can compile distance.pyx script executing the following in your working directory: